-CMS is hosting a series of upcoming webinars to help you assist consumers after the Open Enrollment period ends.
+CMS hosts periodic webinars to help you assist consumers after the Open Enrollment period ends.

 Agents and brokers can now choose the types of emails they want to receive from the Marketplace by updating Subscriber Preferences.
 Click here to find out how.
 To get started:

 News for Agents and Brokers is an electronic source of information for agents and brokers assisting consumers in the Marketplaces on HealthCare.gov.
 Check out the latest edition here.